iftikharrasha/vertexwin-machinery-website-management/README.md

 6. Run the site at localhost

+    The site is now running at `http://localhost/vertexwin-machinery-website-management`

+7. To see the hidden Admin Panel go to the link below

-    The site is now running at `http://localhost/vertexwin-machinery-website-management`!
+    The site is now running at `http://localhost/vpanel/`

+8. Admin demo credentials

+    ```shell
+    Username: admin
+    Password: password
+    ```

-7.  **BINGO!
+9.  **BINGO!
 Open the source code and start editing!**